0xPolygon/zkevm-data-streamer/README.md

 >u64 Number // Entry number (sequential starting with 0)
 >u8[] data

-NOTE: If an entry do not fits in the remaining page space, the entry will be stored in the next page.
+NOTE: If an entry does not fit in the remaining page space, the entry will be stored in the next page.

 ### File diagram
 ![Alt](doc/data-streamer-bin-file.drawio.png)